lachlanhurst/so100-mujoco-sim/README.md

     pixi run simulate

 If connecting to a real so100 enter the config details from the [above steps](#robot-setup).
-Once this is done you can click 'Connect' to connect to the robot. **The simulation should then update to match the position of the real so100, if it does not then STOP**, something isn't right attempting to move the robot via the application may cause the servos to move outside of the desired range.
+Once this is done you can click 'Connect' to connect to the robot. **The simulation should then update to match the position of the real so100, if it does not then STOP**.
+Something isn't right attempting to move the robot via the application may cause the servos to move outside of the desired range.

 ## Running tests

 Unit tests can be run with the following command

     pixi run tests

 # Acknowledgements